TP-online/Crypto-Flash-Transactions/README.md

 *(Each credit is good for a $1k flash, but right now for the grand opening we are adding a random bonus to each transaction.
 Some people have gotten as high as $4k for 1 credit.)*

 ### **Q ∙ Can I send the flash to Coinbase (the exchange)?**
-**A ∙** No. Even though the exchange is also technically "Coinbase", it's COINBASE WALLET that has the bug needed for the exploit to work.
+**A ∙** No. Even though the exchange is also technically "Coinbase", it's ~~COINBASE WALLET~~ BASE WALLET that has the bug needed for the exploit to work.
 If you try to send the flash to the Coinbase Exchange, nothing will happen.
 The transaction will be sent to the address you provide, it will not display on Coinbase, and you just wasted a flash.
 *(Even though our bot fully confirms the transaction, the exchange doesn't contain the bug that is needed for this exploit.
-Only Coinbase Wallet)*
+Only ~~Coinbase Wallet~~ Base Wallet)*

 <hr>